 When to use SVG

-SVG’s (Scalable Vector Graphics) is the latest fully-supported format.
-An XML-based vector format, they are made using very lightweight code and can – as the name suggests – be scaled.
+SVGs (Scalable Vector Graphics) are the latest fully-supported format.
+They are XML-based vector format, made using very lightweight code, and can – as the name suggests – be scaled.
 You could use the same SVG in the header of a mobile website and then use it to project onto the side of a building.
 Also, when combined with additional code, they can be bought to life with interactive animations.

-There are limitations to the format.
-They should only be used for line drawings and typography, but this makes them ideal for logos, icons and infographics.
+SVGs should only be used for line drawings and typography, which makes them ideal for logos, icons and infographics.

 |PNG: 29kb||SVG: 12kb|

-I hope this has been helpful.
 Next time around we’ll be looking at next-generation formats.
-In the meantime please get in touch if you have any questions.

 Investors in Property